 The bill S. 39 proposes an amendment to Section 16-11-520 of the South Carolina Code of Laws, which addresses malicious injury to trees and other property.
-The amendment introduces a new provision that explicitly states that the existing laws regarding malicious injury do not apply to individuals who are trimming tree limbs that encroach upon their property line.
-This addition aims to clarify the rights of property owners regarding the maintenance of their property without the fear of legal repercussions for trimming overhanging branches.
+The amendment introduces a new provision that allows individuals to trim tree limbs that encroach upon their property line without being subject to the penalties outlined in the existing law.
+This change aims to clarify the rights of property owners regarding overhanging tree limbs and to prevent potential legal issues that may arise from such actions.

-In addition to the new provision, the bill maintains the existing penalties for maliciously injuring property, which include varying degrees of felony and misdemeanor charges based on the value of the property damage.
-The bill is set to take effect upon approval by the Governor, ensuring that property owners have the legal backing to manage encroaching tree limbs effectively.
+In addition to the new provision, the bill maintains the existing penalties for maliciously injuring property, which include felony and misdemeanor charges based on the value of the property damage.
+The bill will take effect upon approval by the Governor, ensuring that property owners have the legal right to manage encroaching tree limbs without fear of prosecution.

 Statutes affected: 12/11/2024: 16-11-520